icebreaker/proudify/README.md

 		$('#proudify').proudify({'username':'icebreaker'});
 	</script>

-You can style it at your hearts content, `proudify.css` is a good starting point if you want to customize or tweak certain things.
+You can style it at your heart's content, `proudify.css` is a good starting point if you want to customize or tweak certain things.

 Contribute